ukparliament/weeknotes.data-search/7/index.md

 Robert and [Dia](https://twitter.com/DN78) presented the new search at the website show and tell.
 A feedback mechanism and tracking were set up.
 Dia orchestrated the internal and external communications including a [blog post which is free to read here](https://pds.blog.parliament.uk/2017/09/06/launching-the-new-search-service-on-parliament-uk/).

+Robert and [Michael](https://twitter.com/fantasticlife) continued to chummer about the misunderstanding that you fix search by fixing search.
+It's the web.
+You fix search by fixing browse.
+They feel there is a blog post here.

 ### Capability

 We were joined by [Andy Mabbett](https://twitter.com/pigsonthewing) ([pigsonthewing](https://www.wikidata.org/wiki/User:Pigsonthewing/2017-09))on Tuesday and Wednesday for a workshop on the fundamentals of [Wikidata](https://www.wikidata.org) and [SPARQL](https://en.wikipedia.org/wiki/SPARQL).
 Assorted people from the Digital Service data and website teams and folks from the House of Commons Library came along.